rlivingsus/misc/AllBooks.md

 - Chen, Yu: The Way Spring Arrives and Other Stories
 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Arrival Stories of your Life and Others (kindle), Exhalation (kindle), The Lifecycle of Software Objects
 - Cho, Zen: Sorcerer to the Crown
+- Choi, Roy: LA Son
 - Chong, Jinwoo: Flux
+- Chung, Gina: Sea Change
 - Cialdini, Robert: Influence The Psychology of Persuasion
 - Cipri, Nino: Finna
 - Cisneros, Sandra: The House on Mango Street